 Campus Security works closely with the university community, Calgary Police Service and other agencies to maintain UCalgary as a safe place to live, work and study.

-A diverse range of services for students includes support for the Safe Walk and Working Alone programs, security for student events, risk assessments, WCB coverage for distance education students, international travel registration, various types of liability, vehicle and accident insurance required for students to complete academic programs and research, health and safety and environmental programs, and international and domestic emergency response.
+They offer a diverse range of services for students including support for the Safe Walk and Working Alone programs, security for student events, risk assessments, WCB coverage for distance education students, international travel registration.
+They also oversee health and safety and environmental programs, international and domestic emergency responses, and various types of liability, vehicle and accident insurance required for students to complete academic programs and research.

 The Sexual Violence Support Team